cloudera/hue/docs/docs-site/content/user/concept/_index.md

 ### Share to Slack
 This feature expands the ability to share query links or gists to the desired Slack channels which then unfurls in a rich preview for other users.
 It even gives the user result file for the query if it has not expired.

-To manually set-up the Hue App, follow the steps mentioned in the [link here](https://docs.gethue.com/administrator/configuration/server/#manual-slack-app-installation)
+To manually set-up the Hue App, follow the steps mentioned in the [bot setup](/administrator/configuration/server/#manual-slack-app-installation) described in the admin section

 Open Hue, run some query and copy its link: